Kathryn Robson

 kathryn robson race council cymru rcc promotion of equality board menber

-With a background in Human Resource Management spanning 28 years, Kathryn is a Chartered Member of the CIPD, and holds a Level 7 qualification in HR Management from Swansea Institute of Higher Education.
-She is committed to social partnership and has extensive experience in employee engagement and organisational development, across the public and private sectors.
-She was a member of the Wales Negotiating Committee Further Education (WNCFE) for six years, which saw the introduction of the national common contract for FE staff in Wales.
-She is a member of Colleges Wales Principals’ Forum as well as their Audit Committee and is also a member of the Wales Council for Voluntary Action (WCVA), Chair of the Third Sector Partnership Council’s Education Committee and Chair of External Reference Group undertaking a review of adult learning in Wales.
-Kathryn is actively involved in advancing race equality initiatives and is a Board Member and Trustee of Race Council Cymru.
+With a background in Human Resource Management since 1995, Kathryn is a Chartered Member of the CIPD and holds a Level 7 qualification in HR Management from Swansea Institute of Higher Education.
+She is committed to social partnership and brings extensive experience in employee engagement and organisational development across both public and private sectors.
+Her contributions include membership on the Wales Negotiating Committee for Further Education (WNCFE), where she played a key role in supporting the implementation of the national common contract for the Further Education sector in Wales.

-Kathryn is an advocate for lifelong learning for all ages, she is Vice Chair of Governors at Cardigan Secondary School and a volunteer consultant at Nant-y-Cwm Steiner School, Pemborkeshire.
-Her appointment on Welsh Government’s Post-Compulsory Education and Training (PCET) Strategy Board took place in 2021, and she serves as a member of the Education Workforce Council following her Public Appointment by the Minister for Education and Welsh Language in February 2023 and was appointed to the Social Partnership Council by the First Minister in December 2023.
+Her advocacy for lifelong learning extends beyond her professional role.
+Kathryn has held governance roles across primary and secondary education, reflecting her dedication to supporting education at all levels.
+She was a member of the Welsh Government’s Post-Compulsory Education and Training (PCET) Strategy Board, having served in this role until the board concluded.
+She also serves on the Education Workforce Council following her public appointment by the Minister for Education and Welsh Language in February 2023.
+Additionally, she was appointed to the Social Partnership Council by the First Minister in December 2023.

 GET IN TOUCH